cisco/mindmeld/source/blueprints/banking.rst

 1. The Use Case
 ^^^^^^^^^^^^^^^

 Users should be able to securely access their banking information and complete tasks as if they are conversing with a teller.
-They should be able to check balances, pay off credit card debt, transfer money, and carry out various other banking operations they may perform on day to day basis.
-In a production application, the frontend would likely handle the secure user authentication and pass a token to the MindMeld server, which would allow the application to make calls to a bank's REST API.
+They should be able to check balances, pay off credit card debt, transfer money, and carry out various other banking operations they may perform on a day to day basis.
+In a production application, the frontend would likely handle the secure user authentication and pass a token to the MindMeld server, which would allow the application to make calls to a bank's REST APIs.

 2. Example Dialogue Interactions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The conversational flows for the banking assistant can be highly complex, depending on the desired application functionality and the amount of user guidance required at each step.
+The conversational flows for a banking assistant can be highly complex, depending on the desired application functionality and the amount of user guidance required at each step.
 Anticipating all user interactions requires multiple iterations.

-When using the application, we have given the option to choose three sample users.
-You can provide the specified user you would like to interact as a parameter in the request context and if a user is not specified a random user from the sample users will be chosen.
+While a real production application will securely authenticate users, for this blueprint, we have given the option to choose from three sample users.
+You can specify the desired username as a parameter in the request context and if a user is not specified a random user from the sample users will be chosen.

-Sample User Usernames: ``splashbro30``, ``larry_l24``, ``johndoe123``
+Sample usernames: ``splashbro30``, ``larry_l24``, ``johndoe123``

 .. code-block:: console